The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Secondly, you need to establish what you are being asked to do, and what needs to be done.
 These two propositions are not necessarily the same thing.

 Unfortunately, new trust clients often come with a backlog of neglect and mistakes.
 You can rarely estimate the scope of the job at the outset.
 The proposed engagement may appear to be straightforward but further investigation reveals a great deal of initial work is required.
-This is more often the case with trusts than
+This is more often the case with trusts than with individuals or businesses because errors and omissions can go unnoticed for many years.
+For example, you may find:

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.